doc4d/docs/docs/ViewPro/formulas-and-functions.md

 ## Overview

-4D View Pro functions are used in formulas.
 Every 4D View Pro formula is an expression that returns a value.
 All expressions are comprised of operands and operators:

 *	**Operators**: see [Operators and values](#operators-and-values)
 *	**Operands** are divided into several categories: